smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 FileIncrementalMoveMode can be used with the file engine (see also [Execution engines](executionEngines.md)), but also with SparkFileDataObjects and the data frame engine.

-## Others

-### ProcessAllMode
-An execution mode which forces processing of all data from its inputs.
-Any partitionValues and filter conditions received from previous actions are ignored.

-### CustomPartitionMode
-This execution mode allows to implement arbitrary custom partition logic using Scala.

-Implement trait `CustomPartitionMode` by defining a function which receives the main input and output DataObjects and returns the partition values that need to be processed.

-### CustomMode
-This execution mode allows to implement arbitrary processing logic using Scala.

-Implement trait `CustomModeLogic` by defining a function which receives main input and output DataObjects and returns an `ExecutionModeResult`.
-The result can contain input and output partition values, but also options which are passed to the transformations defined in the Action.